 Panasonic GH5 versus Canon 1D X Mark II

 The Panasonic Lumix DC-GH5 and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced, respectively, in January 2017 and February 2016.
 The GH5 is a mirrorless interchangeable lens camera, while the 1DX Mark II is a DSLR.
-The cameras are based on a Four Thirds (GH5) and a full frame sensor.
+The cameras are based on a Four Thirds (GH5) and a full frame (1DX Mark II) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GH5 and the Canon 1D X Mark II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).